awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-automatically-create-OpsItems-2.md

 # Configuring EventBridge to automatically create OpsItems for specific events<a name="OpsCenter-automatically-create-OpsItems-2"></a>

-Use the following procedure to configure **SSM OpsItems** as the target of an Amazon EventBridge event\.
+Use the following procedure to configure **Systems Manager OpsItems** as the target of an Amazon EventBridge event\.
 When EventBridge receives the event, it creates a new OpsItem in OpsCenter\.
 This procedure describes how to update an *existing* EventBridge event rule\.
 For information about how to create a new event rule, see [Creating a rule for an AWS service](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.

 **To configure OpsCenter as a target of an EventBridge event**